voschezang/coding-handbook/software-engineering.md

     - A third-party should not be able to change the application outside the control of the team itself.
 Consider hair triggers and safety caps.

-        - > You build it you run it.
+        - ` You build it you run it.`

+    -  The team should be able (authorized) to block the release of a change they don't support.

     - The team should be able (authorized) to block the release of a change they don't support.
     - Communication between teams and departments.
 Both personal and using proper APIs.

 - Risk management.
 E.g. thread modeling.
 See [management principles](management-principles.md).